bdebon/choiceof.dev/README.md

 `pnpm ts-node scripts/preview-generator.ts --override`

 Now you are ready to submit your PR.
-We will review it and if everything is fine, and the joke is fun, we will merge it and your question will be available on the website 🎉
+We will review it and if everything is fine, and if the joke is fun, we will merge it and your question will be available on the website 🎉

 ## How to contribute to the core project and adding features